realworldocaml/book/en/01-prologue.md

 * _Algebraic datatypes_ and _pattern matching_ to define and
   manipulate complex data structures, available in Miranda, F# and Standard ML.
-* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program and have it inferred based on how a value is used.
+* _Automatic type inference_ to avoid having to laboriously define the type of every single variable in a program, and instead have them inferred based on how a value is used.
+Available in Standard ML, F# and C++11's `auto` keyword.

 Some of you will know and love these features, and others will be completely new to them.
 Most of you will have seen _some_ of them in